cooljeanius/A_New_Order/readme.txt

   completely and then start it again.
 If this won't help, contact me.
   Clearing wesnoth cache also helps.

-What this file contains: the credits and acknowledgments; how you can thank us;
-the ideas for new campaigns.
-Probably the only campaign with such a huge readme file :)
+What this file (readme.txt) contains: the credits and acknowledgments; how you can thank us; the ideas for new campaigns.
+Probably the only Wesnoth campaign with such a huge readme file :)

 Wesnoth demands that all content should be released under GPL license.
 GPL has specific conditions on "source"; however, it is not clear what is a "source"